 Intel AMT enables the Out-Of-Band (OOB) remote support and management of networked computer systems, in the enterprise, by authorized IT administrators.

 What are the potential privacy issues raised by Intel AMT?

 Remote management capabilities have been available from software vendors, and have been in use by many organizations’ IT departments, for a considerable time.

 However, Intel AMT allows IT administrators to remotely support and manage a user’s computer, even if the user is not present or has turned off the computer.

-Intel has developed a status icon to provide transparency and notification to the end user about the current status of Intel AMT.
-Currently, the standard Intel AMT software includes an Intel® Management and Security Status (IMSS) icon application that is installed along with drivers and services.
-The IMSS icon (located in the O/S system tray) displays the current status of Intel AMT on the system (enabled or disabled) and also provides instructions on how to enable/disable Intel AMT capabilities.
-Intel strongly recommends that OEMs load IMSS icon application, and at the present time all OEMs are doing so.
-However, in the future OEMs may elect not to comply with this recommendation by Intel, and additionally end-customer IT managers may choose to remove the application prior to providing Intel AMT-enabled systems to end-users.
-Users can also check the status of Intel AMT in their computer’s BIOS settings.
-However, it is important to note that some enterprise IT departments may not grant users the required access to the BIOS that is necessary to enable/disable Intel AMT or check Intel AMT status.
+Intel has developed a system tray icon to provide transparency and notification to the end user about the current status of Intel AMT.
+Currently, the standard Intel AMT software includes an Intel® Management and Security Status (IMSS) application and system tray icon that is installed along with drivers and services.
+The IMSS system tray icon displays the current status of Intel AMT on the system (enabled or disabled) and also provides instructions on how to enable/disable Intel AMT capabilities.
+Intel recommends that each Original Equipment Manufacturer (OEM) loads the IMSS application.
+However, OEMs may elect not to comply with this recommendation by Intel, and additionally end-customer IT managers may choose to remove the IMSS application prior to providing Intel AMT-enabled systems to end-users.
+Depending on OEM implementation, users may also check the status of Intel AMT in their computer’s system BIOS.
+However, it is important to note that some enterprise IT departments may not grant users the required access to the system BIOS that is necessary to enable/disable Intel AMT or check Intel AMT status.